dustinpfister/blog_posts/_posts/python-standard-library-random.md

 categories: python
 layout: post
 id: 787
-updated: 2021-01-22 15:37:03
+updated: 2021-01-22 15:40:40
-version: 1.1
+version: 1.2
 ---

 There should be a built in way to create random numbers in python, and there is at least one way by making use of the [random standard library](https://docs.python.org/3.7/library/random.html).
+There are some projects where I might want to plug in a random number for an expression, or as an argument to a function.
+The random standard library has not just one, but a few methods to help make quick work with most typical use case examples for random numbers.

+In this post I will be going over a few quick examples of the basic methods to get up and running quickly with random numbers in python.
+There will be just a few quick basic examples of the random method that will return a value between 0 and 1, and a few other range methods that help save me a little time when making my own solutions.

 <!-- more -->